Quansight-Labs/quansight-labs-site/posts/2021/07/better-interractive-jupyter-session-with-pyflyby.md

 workflows in Python.
 Pyflyby provides a number of utilities and extensions aimed at making day-to-day work in Python faster and simpler.

-![gif of pyflyby in action, IPython is opened, typing cos(arange(10)) automatically import arange and cos from numpy before executing the code.](/images/2021/07/pfb-autoimport.gif)
+![Code which does not import NumPy, but does use NumPy methods, is evaluated in a fresh IPython session. pyflyby automatically imports these methods from NumPy before successfully executing the code.](/images/2021/07/pfb-autoimport.gif)

 ## Autoimport